EFS-OpenSource/superb-data-kraken-accessmanager/CONTRIBUTING.md

 To contribute to Superb Data Kraken, follow these steps:

-1. [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the repository on GitHub-
+1. [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the repository on GitHub.
 2. [Clone](https://git-scm.com/docs/git-clone) your forked repository to your local machine.

 Please follow the [documentation](README.md) carefully on how to set up the development environment and provide tests.